 In another case, an employee posted concerns about her employer’s company on a public Facebook page.
 She discussed wages, company policies, and made other allegations which would have normally qualified her for NLRA protection had she discussed the comment with other employees before or after the posting was made.
 Because the employee posted without consulting anyone else, her termination was upheld.

 Although speaking on behalf of coworkers in order to improve your working conditions (e.g. posting about illegal company practices) is a protected activity, employees should still use extreme caution when doing so.
-The best way to handle a problem is to report the issue internally where you work; after that, you may want to seek the help of an appropriate government agency (EEOC, SEC, EPA, NLRB, etc.) and contact an attorney.
+The best way to handle a problem is to report the issue internally where you work; after that, you may want to seek the help of an appropriate government agency (EEOC, SEC, EPA, NLRB, etc.) and contact a South Carolina employment law attorney.

 Don’t I have a First Amendment right to free speech in the workplace?